puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 ![Accessing event inspector][eventtab]

 The event inspector page displays two panes of data.
-Clicking an item will show its details (and any sub-items) in the right pane.
-The left pane always shows the list of items from which the one in the right pane was chosen, to let you easily view similar items and compare their states.
+Clicking an item will show its details (and any sub-items) in the detail pane on the right.
+The context pane on the left always shows the list of items from which the one in the right pane was chosen, to let you easily view similar items and compare their states.

 To backtrack out of the current list of items, you can use the breadcrumb navigation or the in-page back button (appearing left of the left pane after you've clicked at least one item). _Do not use your web browser's back button;_ this can cause event inspector to reload and lose your place.